crised/server_android/README.md

 Server Address: http://107.21.233.48:8080/

-Local ACME intranet website, embedded in Telematic Server application, which communicates with the same RESTful API interface that android devices communicate.
+Local Deludo intranet website, embedded in Spark Server application, which communicates with the same RESTful API interface that android devices communicate.

 Purpose is to show markers in the map about the current jobs to do, showing an overlay of job details.